0xdefaceme/whitepaper/README.md

 Hence as all participants lose when contracts are attacked, we conclude this to be a zero-sum game.
 It is at this point that we introduce 0xdeface.
-0xdeface or EIP-XXXX is a standard to settle deployed smart contracts gracefully in favor of users and developers.
+0xdeface or EIP-XXXX is a standard to settle vulnerable smart contracts fairly in favor of users and developers.
 Auditors confidentially submit disclosures to 0xdeface.
 Contract owners review disclosures.
 Do auditor and contract owner agree that a serious vulnerability has been found, then a contract can be settled fairly by returning its users' funds.
 Auditors get rewarded with a bounty held in escrow by 0xdeface's Negotiator.
-0xdeface makes attacking Ethereum smart contracts a positive-sum game.
+0xdeface's goal is to make attacking Ethereum smart contracts a positive-sum game.

 ## Overview

-0xdeface's incentive game exists of multiple components.
-In this section we define what these components are and how they form an incentive game, making smart contract attacking a positive-sum game.
+0xdeface's incentive game consists of multiple components.
+In this section we define what these components are and how they form an incentive game.

 ### Negotiator

-The _negotiator_ is 0xdeface's central component.
+The _Negotiator_ is 0xdeface's central component.
 It is an Ethereum smart contract consisting of functions for (1) an attacker to _commit_ a vulnerability, (2) a contract owner to _pay_ for a vulnerability, (3) an attacker to _reveal_ a vulnerability and (4) a contract owner to _decide_ on a